Written by Lucille Howe

 It’s early morning when I arrive in the forest.
 As the light mist lifts, revealing a colourful, dense playground of stately redwoods, delicate ferns and leaf-strewn brooks, I feel small—and so do my worries.

 With nothing to distract me, I notice raindrops caught in a spider’s web, the satisfying snap of a twig underfoot and—taking a deep breath—the revitalizing scent of sun-kissed pines.
 Forests in fairy tales are about transformation, and I’m ready to shake off the stress of last year and bring back a sense of well-being.

 According to the book Forest Bathing: How Trees Can Help You Find Health and Happiness by Dr. Qing Li, the first thing I’m to do is leave my phone at home, which I have.
 The second is to use my breath to ground myself.
 I exhale through my mouth until I have emptied my lungs (including all the stale air at the end) then inhale through my nose, expanding my ribs and breathing into my lower back and abdomen.

 “As well as having a higher concentration of oxygen, the air in the forest is also full of immunity-boosting phytoncides.
-They are the natural oils within a plant and are part of the tree’s defence system,” explains Dr. Li.
-“There is also a harmless bacteria in the soil that we breathe in called Mycobacterium vaccae.
-It stimulates the immune system, and our emotions.”
+They are the natural oils within a plant and are part of the tree’s defense system,” explains Dr. Li.
+“There is also harmless bacteria in the soil that we breathe in called Mycobacterium vaccae.
+It stimulates the immune system and our emotions.”